 At the other end of the budget scale, Brophy has starred in a number of low budget features.
 He was one of the paranormal investigators in The Dead Room, played a cop who gets caught up with the Killer Sofa, and was the shotgun-wielding arrival in petrol station tale Blue Moon (which was shot in just 30 hours, over five nights).
 Hit movie Second-Hand Wedding provided a rare chance to act in his home territory, the Kapiti Coast.

-Along the way Brophy has played everything from love interest (Chicken) to rapist (an episode of Cover Story).
-In 2011 he had the moving experience of acting in based on a true story tele-movie Tangiwai - A Love Story.
-His grandfather was one of the coroners at Tangiwai, after the train plunged into the Whangaehu River in December 1953.
+Along the way Brophy has played everything from the love interest (Chicken) to a South African police chief (District 9, a role he performed after not sleeping the previous night).
+In 2011 he had the moving experience of acting in tele-movie Tangiwai - A Love Story (as real life cricket writer Dick Brittenden).
+Brophy's grandfather was one of the coroners at Tangiwai, after the train plunged into the Whangaehu River in December 1953.

 Brophy has also carved out an impressive tally of short films.
-Among a strong list are early Lorae Parry airport tale Virginia’s Candy, Grant Lahood classic Lemming Aid, and romantic comedy Darryn Exists.
-Brophy won attention for his role as Ewen, a man addicted to self-help groups in comedy Group Therapy; he was also award-nominated for his portrayal of a paranoid interior decorator in suburban surveillance story Room Tone.
+On the list are Lorae Parry's airport tale Virginia’s Candy, Lemming Aid (a runner-up at the Cannes Film Festival), Darryn Exists and Dangerous Ride.
+In 2000 he won a Best Actor award at Wellington festival Drifting Clouds for comedy Group Therapy.
+Brophy starred as Ewen, a man addicted to self-help groups.
+The following year he was nominated for an NZ Film Award for his portrayal of a paranoid interior decorator in surveillance tale Room Tone.

-Aside from his own acting, Brophy has done stints teaching acting students at Toi Whakaari and Whitireia's College of Performing Arts.
+Aside from his own acting, Brophy has done stints teaching acting at Toi Whakaari and Whitireia.